-Advise males with female partners of reproductive potential to use effective contraception during treatment and for at least 1 week after the final dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment and for 1 week after the last dose.

 Infertility

 Based on findings from animal studies, QINLOCK may impair fertility in males of reproductive potential [see Nonclinical Toxicology (13.1)].